alitiq/alitiq-doc/docs/index.md

 # Getting Started with alitiq APIs 🌟

-Welcome to **alitiq’s Forecasting Services**, where innovation meets precision in solar PV and load forecasting.
+Welcome to **alitiq’s Forecasting Services**, where innovation meets precision in solar PV and load forecasting (wind is coming soon ;).
 This guide provides an overview of alitiq’s APIs and a step-by-step approach to get started.
 Whether you're managing solar installations or planning for energy demand, alitiq offers robust solutions tailored to your needs.

 ---